quangnd/angular-sailsjs-boilerplate-backend/README.md

 Just copy this file to ```/config/local.js``` and make necessary changes to it.
 Note that this ```local.js``` file is in ```.gitignore``` so it won't go to VCS at any point.

+- Note: You need to create a new database in mySQL.
+And edit DB information in local.js file to run.

 ## Application start
 You can start this backend application as the same way as any sails / node application.
 This can be done by following
 commands: